-I have over 25 years experience teaching primary, secondary, and SEN children and I am driven by my passion for creating learning environments where children and young people can truly thrive.
-I have worked with a wide range of SEN students all of which have required my specialist knowledge and understanding so that they could...
+About Me I am a highly qualified specialist teacher with over 25 years of experience teaching primary, secondary, and SEN children.
+I am driven by my passion for creating tailored learning environments that adapt to children and young people’s needs, enabling them to thrive.
+I have experience working with students who have complex and diverse...

 Sorry, no records were found.
 Please adjust your search criteria and try again.